 The neck region is known for various embryological anomalies on account of its complex development.1 Choristoma is a developmental anomaly of the second pharyngeal arch,2 which refers to the presence of histologically normal tissue or cells at an abnormal location.
-Cartilaginous choristomas occur in young females and are presented as firm to hard, painless nodules reported in the head and neck region.

-Osteocartilaginous choristoma, consisting both osseous and cartilaginous tissues, is extremely rare in the oral cavity with only 10 cases documented in the English literature.
-In the oral cavity, the dorsum of the tongue is the usual site among women in their fifth decade of life.
-Etiology remains uncertain.3 Osteo-cartilaginous choristoma is very rare in tonsils.4-6 histopathology is characterized by a mass of osseous and cartilaginous tissues4.
-Management is based on complete surgical resection.
-Osteocartilaginous choristoma is a welldefined swelling containing both osseous and cartilaginous tissues4.
+Cartilaginous choristomas occur in young females and are presented as firm to hard, painless nodules reported in the head and neck region.1 histopathology is characterized by a mass of osseous and cartilaginous tissues4.
+Management is based on complete surgical resection.6 Osteocartilaginous choristoma is a welldefined swelling containing both osseous and cartilaginous tissues4.
 In the oral cavity, it is extremely rare with only nine cases reported in the English-language literature.
-At this site, these lesions especially involve the dorsum of the tongue in women from the 5th decade of life.
-Etiology remains uncertain and histopathology is characterized by a mass of osseous and cartilaginous tissues4.
-Management is based on complete surgical resection Osteocartilaginous choristoma is a well-defined swelling containing both osseous and cartilaginous tissues4.
+At this site, these lesions especially involve the dorsum of the tongue in women from the 5th decade of life4.
+Etiology remains uncertain5 and histopathology is characterized by a mass of osseous and cartilaginous tissues4.
+Management is based on complete surgical resection6 Osteocartilaginous choristoma is a well-defined swelling containing both osseous and cartilaginous tissues4.
 In the oral cavity, it is extremely rare with only nine cases reported in the English-language literature.
 At this site, these lesions especially involve the dorsum of the tongue in women from the 5th decade of life4.
-Etiology remains uncertain and histopathology is characterized by a mass of osseous and cartilaginous tissues4.
-Management is based on complete surgical resection Osteocartilaginous choristoma is a well-defined swelling containing both osseous and cartilaginous tissues4.
+Etiology remains uncertain5 and histopathology is characterized by a mass of osseous and cartilaginous tissues4.
+Management is based on complete surgical resection6 Osteocartilaginous choristoma is a well-defined swelling containing both osseous and cartilaginous tissues4.
 In the oral cavity, it is extremely rare with only nine cases reported in the English-language